JGCRI/emissions_mip/docs/Emissions-MIP_Guide_Part2.md

 ```

 ### UKESM
-This section will include the entire routine needed to modify any given set of experiment files.
+This section includes the entire routine needed to modify any given set of UKESM model files.

 Change current directory to /UKESM and make new directories:\
 `mkdir base_merge base_mergefix base_timefix base_dimfix base_final`